notesbytom/notesbytom/cisco_all/eigrp_routing.md

 **Conversion to Named Config**: Use the command `eigrp upgrade-cli EIGRP_INST_NAME` to migrate to new config style.
 * Substitute your preferred EIGRP Instance Name for EIGRP_INST_NAME.
+* This can be done at runtime *"without an impact to the established EIGRP peering"*.

 ## Active vs Passive Interfaces